 - Mental Health Counseling: A history of drug, alcohol or mental illness counseling was a reason for denial.

-- Obesity (40 million adults, and 12.7 million children): Those with above-average Body Mass Index scores were either denied or charged extra.
-Annual medical costs for an obese person is $1,429 higher than average.
+- Obesity (42.4% of adults and 17% of children in 2018-2019): Those with above-average Body Mass Index scores were either denied or charged extra.
+In a 2006 study, annual medical costs for an obese person were $1,429 higher than average.

-- Pregnancy (6.5 million in 2008 latest data): Women would have to wait a year after getting insurance before they could be covered for pregnancy.
+- Pregnancy (6.37 million in 2009 latest data): Women might have to wait a year after getting insurance before they could be covered for pregnancy.
+Before the ACA, only about 12 percent of plans covered maternity care.

 How Insurance Companies Get Around It

 Insurance companies have found ways around the ACA ban.
 For example, some companies place drugs needed by high-cost patients on a more expensive tier.
 That includes those with HIV/AIDS or multiple sclerosis.
-Three insurers in Florida require HIV/AIDS patients to pay 40 percent of drug costs out-of-pocket.
-That's around $1,000 a month.
+The AIDS Institute and the National Health Law Program filed discrimination claims against three insurers in Florida that required HIV/AIDS patients to pay 40 to 50 percent of drug costs out-of-pocket after deductibles as high as $1,000 to $2,750.
 They're trying to drive these patients to other plans that charge less for these drugs.

 Insurance companies may not cover certain drugs, or they may substitute lower-priced generics.
 If your doctor requires you to have the name brand drug, and your insurance company doesn’t cover it, the ACA has an appeals process.
 If you buy medicine that’s not on the formulary, it won’t count against your deductible or the out-of-pocket limit.
 You should check the insurance company’s formulary before you sign up.